seifmeniawy/Pandas-BeginnerReference/README.md

 <br>
 This notebook is also a resource for individuals to practice getting familiar with **Pandas** without having to deal with large datasets.

-> Contains the general methods and use cases of Pandas in Data Analysis.
+> Contains the general methods and use cases for **Pandas**, Python's data manipulation library.